S-Tanwar/Case-Study-How-Can-a-Wellness-Technology-Company-Play-It-Smart-/README.md

 This project is the part of Google analytics course.

 ## What is Bellabeat?
-Bellabeat is a pioneering high-tech manufacturer dedicated to developing health-focused products specifically designed for women.
-With a firm belief in the potential of technology to empower women in their pursuit of well-being, Bellabeat aims to revolutionize the way women approach their health and fitness goals.
+Bellabeat, founded by Urška Sršen and Sando Mur in 2013, is a tech-driven wellness company that designs and manufactures health-focused smart products for women.
+By leveraging technology and data, Bellabeat empowers women with knowledge about their health and habits.
+The beautifully designed products collect data on activity, sleep, stress, and reproductive health, providing valuable insights into overall well-being.
+Bellabeat has positioned itself as a global leader in the smart device market, experiencing rapid growth since its inception.

 ## This Project
 In this project, I have downloaded the data set from kaggle(FitBit Fitness Tracker).
 Which used to answer the following questions.
-What are some trends in smart device usage?
+1) What are some trends in smart device usage?\ 2)How could these trends apply to Bellabeat customers?\ 3)How could these trends help influence Bellabeat marketing strategy?

 ## My Findings
 1) Average user takes 7673 steps, travels 5.5 KM and burns 2303 calories.